helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 }
 ```

-Agent names are required (`@Ai.Agent("…​")`), can be arbitrary, and become declarative service bean names in Helidon.
+Agent names are required (`@Ai.Agent("...")`), can be arbitrary, and become declarative service bean names in Helidon.
 Use stable, descriptive names because these names are used for configuration (`langchain4j.agents.<name>`), injection, and programmatic lookup.

 ```java
 @Service.Singleton